Competitive & Dynamic Business Environment

 Safe, proven investment location

-The Harvard Business review (Jan-Feb 2011) rates Australia as the best place to invest in the post-recession world, based on a comparative assessment of the FDI policy environment and macroeconomic conditions.
+The Harvard Business Review (Jan-Feb 2011) rates Australia as the best place to invest in the post-recession world, based on a comparative assessment of the FDI policy environment and macroeconomic conditions.

-|Victoria is one of the most supportive and efficient places in the world in which to start a new business, requiring just two days for regulatory procedures. |
+|When you invest in Melbourne you’ll find that it’s one of the most efficient and easy places in the world in which to start and run a business. |

-Businesses can plan with confidence in the knowledge that Australia has one of the most respected and stable legal and regulatory environments in the world, ranked in the top ten by the World Competitiveness Yearbook 2010.
+Businesses can plan with confidence in the knowledge that Australia has one of the most respected and stable legal and regulatory environments in the world, ranked in the top ten by the World Competitiveness Yearbook 2012.